vitor-faria/vitor-faria/README.md

 [![Github Badge](https://img.shields.io/badge/-Github-000?style=flat-square&logo=Github&logoColor=white&link=https://github.com/vitor-faria)](https://github.com/vitor-faria)
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/vitor-faria/)](https://www.linkedin.com/in/vitor-faria/)

-Brazilian-Italian ISFJ generalist who has shifted from Chemical Engineering to the Data career, and accumulated over 3 years of work experience in Data Science, Business Intelligence and Analytics Engineering, with the purpose of making data useful for people and companies.
+Brazilian-Italian ISFJ generalist who has shifted from Chemical Engineering to the Data career.
+Over 3 years of work experience in Data Science, Business Intelligence and Analytics Engineering, with the purpose of making data useful for people and companies.

 Currently living in Germany, and engaged in the Master Program of Data Science at the University of Mannheim.